 It may take a while before your recovery begins to feel real and your fears are somewhat relieved.
 You can learn more about what to look for and how to learn to live with the chance of cancer coming back in Living With Uncertainty: The Fear of Cancer Recurrence.

 But for some people, the lung cancer may never go away completely.
 These people may get regular treatments with chemotherapy, radiation, or other types of treatments to help keep the cancer in check.
 Learning to live with cancer more like a chronic disease can be hard and stressful.
 It has its own type of uncertainty.
-Our document called When Cancer Doesn’t Go Away talks more about this.
+See When Cancer Doesn’t Go Away for more about this.

 If you have finished treatment, it is very important to keep all follow-up appointments.
 During these visits, your doctors will ask about symptoms, do physical exams, and may order blood tests or imaging tests, such as CT scans or x-rays.